All Episodes

 I'll put the link below for y'all.

-You can go ahead and get on Audible, Kindle, hardcover, soft cover.
+You can go ahead and get on Audible, Kindle, hardcover, softcover.

 It's all out there, man.

-Okay, if you want to hear me yell at you on Audible, yes, I narrated myself.
+If you want to hear me yell at you on Audible, yes, I narrated myself.

 Go check it out.

-Why women deserve less so that we don't end up with alcohol being banned.
+Why women deserve less so that we don't end up with alcohol being banned?

-I want to say, I want to say something.
+I want to say something.

 I got all my people that my Hispanic people.

-Um finally said yes, and I'll be translating the book.
+Myron finally said yes, and I'll be translating the book.

-Because the Mamasitas know that they deserve less too.
+Because the mamasitas know that they deserve less too.

 Okay.

-I thought you were gonna say Gorditas.
+I thought you were going to say Gorditas.

 All right, let's get back to the show.